ucan-wg/spec/README.md

 Many thanks to [Christopher Joel] for his real-world feedback, raising many pragmatic considerations, and the Rust implementation and related crates.

+Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.

 Thank you [Dan Finlay] for being sufficiently passionate about [OCAP] that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.